AlexHarn/bfrv1_icetray/snowstorm/resources/docs/parametrizations.rst

 * Identifier: ``AnisotropyScale``

-This perturber scales the DOMEfficiency of all DOMs with a factor.
+This parametrization scales the DOMEfficiency of all DOMs with a factor.
 The reference DOMEfficiency is taken from the baseline ice model specified in the SnowStorm configuration file.

 HoleIce